San Jose, California, Offers More Than Meets the Eye

 Singh also recommends the First Fridays art walk on the first Friday of every month to truly experience San Joe.
 Singh explains that the art walk has a “wide variety of the creative subcultures of San Jose.”

-This art walk is a self-guided, nighttime tour through art galleries, museums, and independent, locally-owned businesses; it's free and open to the public.
-One of the newer exhibits include the gallery mentioned above, the Anno Domini Gallery.
+This art walk is a self-guided, nighttime tour through art galleries, museums, and independent, locally-owned businesses; it’s free and open to the public.
+One of the newer exhibits includes the gallery mentioned above, the Anno Domini Gallery.